-The 2014 report will be launched Tuesday, September 23, 2014 during the UN General Assembly.
-Click on “Event” above to learn more about the launch event.
-The English version of the report is available for download here and is now available for order on Amazon here.
-Versions in Arabic, French and Spanish will be available in October.
+The 2014 report will launch in Washington, DC on Friday, December 12, 2014 at InterAction.
+Click on “Event” above to learn more about the launch event and register to attend.
+The English version of the report is available for download here and is now available for order on Amazon.
+Versions in Arabic, French and Spanish are available in hard copies (contact Mary Kate Costello at email@example.com) – and will be available online soon.

 2013 Report Available Here

 From Thailand to Brazil to Kenya, countries are moving government closer to the people.
 Nations are devolving public resources and decision-making authority to the local level, and empowering citizens to engage directly in setting priorities and budgets.
 Participatory local democracy is widely perceived to foster better accountability and improved delivery of basic services, as well as defusing regional, ethnic and religious tensions.
 In the words of Mahatma Gandhi, it restores people to control over their own lives and destinies.